How to Buy a Single Family House in Sacramento,CA 2026

 Market Outlook

-- Pace: Homes now average 13–28 days on market, giving buyers time for due diligence and negotiation.
+- Pace: Homes are averaging approximately 13-28 days on market, giving buyers more time for due diligence compared to peak pandemic conditions.

 Buyer Assistance